LleeMcD/Mission-to-Mars/README.md

 Some of the changes made include:
 - Made user friendly for phone, tablet, laptop and desktop viewing.
 - Color of scraping button changed from blue to red.
-- Added responsive thumbnail images that take a user to the the full size image when clicked.
+- Added responsive thumbnail images that take the viewer to a full sized image when clicked.
-- Header font style changed to bold.
+- Font style for all headers changed to bold.
-- Borders added to images.
+- Subtle light grey borders added to images.

 #### Viewer Friendly Application - Inspect
 ![Site_Phone_Tablet_View](https://github.com/LleeMcD/Mission-to-Mars/blob/main/Resources/Site_Phone_Tablet_View.png)